 11.6.B.1 Cell phones are permitted within the solar car.
-Any use of a cell phone in the car will need to be on a hands-free basis.
+Any use of a cell phone by the solar car driver will need to be on a hands-free basis.
 Use of cell phone must comply with all local laws pertaining to cell phone use within a vehicle.
 Any cell phone must be fixed in position (i.e. not loose within the driver compartment).